 We can conduct Tree Preservation Order applications, searches and appeals on your behalf.
-Upon your initial contact, our expert consultants will be able to provide you with any advice you may need and provide you with a quote for the works.
-You will be required to provide us with information regarding the tree, including the location and any planned activities that affect it.
-We may request that our consultant comes out and inspects the tree in order to get all of the details required for the application, search or appeal.
+Our expert consultants will provide you with advice and a quote for the works.
+You will be required to provide us with information regarding the tree, including the location and any planned activities.
+We may request for our consultant to inspect the tree to get all of the details required.

 The TPO application, search or appeal will then be put together on your behalf and submitted to the local planning authority.
-Upon submission to the planning authority, the process can take 6 weeks or more.
+Upon submission, the process can take 6 weeks or more.

-Once we receive a response, we will report directly back to yourselves – providing you with a copy of the written permissions along with any stipulations that have been made so that you can feed this back to your own client and incorporate it into your own documentation.
+Once we receive a response, we will report directly to yourselves – providing you with a copy of the written permissions along with any stipulations that have been made.